-With the Winston Heights-Mountview Community Hall closed for activities, there is plenty of room for residents to use our parking lot for temporary parking while your street is being cleaned.
+With the Winston Heights-Mountview Community Hall closed for most activities, there is plenty of room for residents to use our parking lot for temporary parking while your street is being cleaned.

-**Please remember to follow Government social distancing rules as you drop-off and pickup your vehicle.
+**Please remember to follow Government social distancing rules as you drop off and pick up your vehicle.

 **Please avoid overnight parking.